-Parameter Details Strip out content of brackets A typical use of this option is to strip the needless comments attached to filenames, such as (best!!). • This option removes the brackets also. • You can select any/all of the various types of brackets.
-Replace these characters with spaces If you do NOT want to delete the content within the brackets, use the Strip rule instead.
-These characters occurring in the file names are removed and a space is inserted in their place.
-Fix spaces Replace multiple consecutive spaces with a single space.
-It also removes spaces from the beginning and the end of the filename: • If skip extension is selected it removes spaces from the beginning and end of the base name (before the extension). • If skip extension is deselected it removes spaces from the beginning and from the end of the filename (after the extension).
-Normalize unicode spaces Replace all Unicode white space characters with a standard space bar character code.
-Unicode character set contains a number of different characters (C1_SPACE type) that represent a white space with slightly different properties (e.g. wider, narrower, etc).
+Parameter Details Strip out content of A typical use of this option is to strip the needless comments attached to filenames, such as (best!!). brackets This option removes the brackets also. • You can select any/all of the various types of brackets.
+If you do NOT want to delete the content within the brackets, use the Strip rule instead.
+Replace these These characters occurring in the file names are removed and a space is inserted in their place. characters with spaces Fix spaces Replace multiple consecutive spaces with a single space.
+It also removes spaces from the beginning and the end of the filename: • If skip extension is selected it removes spaces from the beginning and end of the base name ( before the extension). • If skip extension is deselected it removes spaces from the beginning and from the end of the filename ( after the extension).
+Normalize unicode Replace all Unicode white space characters with a standard space bar character code.
+Unicode character set contains a spaces number of different characters (C1_SPACE type) that represent a white space with slightly different properties (e.g. wider, narrower, etc).
+Insert a space in front Often words in the file name are just joined together, without spaces or underscores to separate them.
+Each word begins of capitalized letters with a capital letter, so that you can read it easily.
+This option separates such words in the file name.
+For example, SeparateTheseWords.pdf becomes Separate These Words.pdf.
+(Note that if there is a capitalized letter at the very beginning of the name, ReNamer does NOT add a space before it.)
+Prepare for SharePoint Prepares the file for hosting it on Microsoft Sharepoint [1] .
+1. strips standard forbidden filename characters 2. strips consecutive dots 3. strips #, %, ~, & 4. replaces { and } with ( and ) Skip extension If this check box is selected, the extension will be ignored by the rule.